sofiapapad90/VarCoPP/README.md

 bi-locus variant combinations (*i.e.* variants between two genes).
 It is based on the in-house developed code that was used to produce the performance results presented in the paper: Papadimitriou, S. *et al.* Predicting disease-causing variant combinations, *Proceedings of the National Academy of Sciences*.
 May 2019, DOI: https://doi.org/10.1073/pnas.1815601116.

-Please note that an online version of VarCoPP is available here: https://varcopp.ibsquare.be.
+**Please note that an online version of VarCoPP is available here: https://varcopp.ibsquare.be.
+This online version of the tool can predict bi-locus combinations from a given list of variants (SNPs and indels) belonging to one individual.**

 With the current code you can re-train VarCoPP using the same training datasets that were used in the paper (present in the **./training_data** directory) or try the current VarCoPP model on the validation data presented in the paper